meganenglert/CISC275/index.md

 - Tried (and failed) React for the first time
 - Followed along with Dr. Bart's TA trainer tutorial, switching out the CSV for Jeopardy questions
 - Attempted to branch repository and deploy React app to GitHub pages (a fail)

+## Final Submission:
+- Finally figured out how to deploy to GitHub pages (my homepage was wrong oops)
+- Figured out how to actually use Git branching to organize my changing features
+- Modified TA trainer app to have teams and score cards for Jeopardy
+- Added CSS to make the Jeopardy page look a bit less basic!

 # TODO
 ## Milestone 1: